Pyroghy/AnimeGacha/README.md

 To create character models to use with the bot I recommend using [this api](https://anilist.gitbook.io/anilist-apiv2-docs/)

 **Character Model Format**: { "owner": "null", "name": "name", "charURL": "charURL", "gender": "gender", "series": "series", "image": "image" }

+*I will also be releasing a character generator in the future*